SS Breda: Ship history

-After the invasion of the Netherlands in May 1940 the Breda fled to Britain, where she was placed under the control of the P&O Line, and armed with a single 4.7 in gun.
+After the invasion of the Netherlands in May 1940 the Breda fled to Britain, where she was placed under the control of P&O, and armed with a single 4.7 in gun.

 On 23 December 1940 she was laying off Oban, part of a convoy being assembled that was bound for Bombay.
 She carried a mixed general cargo that included 3,000 tons of cement, 175 tons of tobacco and cigarettes, three Hawker and 30 de Havilland Tiger Moth biplanes, army lorries, NAAFI crockery, copper ingots, rubber-soled sandals, banknote paper, ten horses and nine dogs.

 At dusk a group of Heinkel He 111 bombers flying from Stavanger, Norway, swept across the anchorage, and straddled the Breda with four 250 kg bombs.
 The force of the explosions ruptured a water inlet pipe, and the engine room was rapidly flooded, depriving the ship of power.
 She was quickly taken under tow, and beached in shallow water in Ardmucknish Bay.
 The next day, only a small part of her cargo had been offloaded before a storm swept her into deeper water where she sank to a mean depth of 26 m at position 56°28′32″N 5°25′04″W.

 The ship has since become a popular dive site, marked by buoys.